-Jasmin Mara López is an independent journalist, radio producer, sound artist, and youth media educator working throughout the U.S., Mexico, and Central America.
-Born in Los Angeles with familial roots in México, her childhood was impacted by issues present on both sides of the U.S.- México border.
+Jasmin Mara López is an award-winning journalist, radio producer, youth media educator and filmmaker that works in the U.S. and Mexico.
+Born in Los Angeles with familial roots in México, her childhood was impacted by issues experienced on both sides of the U.S.- México border.
 This instilled in her a strong passion for immigrant rights, youth empowerment, and social change.

 In 2007, Jasmin founded Project Luz, an organization that empowers youth to share stories within their communities utilizing audio and photojournalism techniques.
-The following year, she moved to México where she collaborated with journalists and researched for published documentary projects, including coverage of communities and families affected by the H1N1 influenza and those affected by the disappearance of the Colorado River.
+The following year, she moved to México where she collaborated with journalists and researched for published documentary projects, including coverage of communities affected by the H1N1 influenza and the disappearance of the Colorado River.
 Her collaborative audio work surrounding the Colorado River was shared at the Annenberg Space for Photography in Los Angeles, LookBetween Festival of the Photograph in Charlottesville and Exposure Gallery in San Francisco.

 Jasmin returned to Los Angeles in 2011 to lead a reporting project that introduced adverse health effects caused by air pollution weighing heavily on the historic and predominantly Latino community of Boyle Heights.
 In that time, she founded Listen Up, Los Angeles – a growing community of over 600 audio producers in the Los Angeles area.
 Her audio work on noise pollution in Boyle Heights was featured in the first Listen Up, Los Angeles group show in 2012.
 Before leaving Los Angeles, she worked for USC Annenberg’s Civic Engagement and Journalism Initiative and coordinated a program that trains young adults in journalistic ethics and practice, multimedia storytelling skills, and how their local government works so that they could report on their community while addressing issues they have experienced as immigrant youth.